NaamaAl12/Seattle-Parking-Zones/README.md

 - Zoom Levels: 11 - 15

-### Tileset 4: Dark Theme (UW Style)
+### Tileset 4: Dark Theme
 A custom-styled dark theme map featuring the parking zone data.
-This layer uses a dark color palette inspired by the University of Washington, demonstrating how map themes can be customized for different audiences or purposes.
+This layer uses a dark color palette demonstrating how map themes can be customized for different audiences or purposes.

 - Zoom Levels: 11 - 15